List of all original Apple-1.

 Note: This is the 79th entry in the list and not the 79th Apple-1 produced.
 The Apple-1 does not have a regular serial number.
 Only some Apple-1 got a handwritten serial number.

-The owner is from Canada but the Apple-1 is in a bank vault in Florida.
+The owner is from Canada, but the Apple-1 is in a bank vault in Florida.

 It was on exhibition at Vintage Computer Festival West 2019 at the Computer History Museum in Mountain View.
-Achim Baqué verified it and made pictures.Owner is known to Apple-1 Registry curator Achim Baqué.
+Achim Baqué verified it and took pictures.
+The owner is known to Apple-1 Registry curator Achim Baqué.

-In October 2019 the Apple-1 was for sale at eBay.
+In October 2019, the Apple-1 was for sale on eBay.

 no auction